czarrar/Modularity-versus-Distributed-Processing-of-Visual-Categorization/Methods.md

 The problem that I’m facing with this stuff is that how do I do that final testing.
 I suppose the simplest way is to do the permutation testing but it takes forever.
 I could reduce the amount of time taken for the analysis by reducing the number of alphas and lambdas?

-Ugh I also keep forgetting bout this registration issue…

 Drasgow, F. and Lissak, R. (1983) Modified parallel analysis: a procedure for examining the latent dimensionality of dichotomously scored item responses.
 Journal of Applied Psychology, 68(3), 363-373.
 Hoyle, R. H. and Duvall, J. L. (2004).
 Determining the number of factors in exploratory and con- firmatory factor analysis.
 In D. Kaplan (Ed.): The Sage handbook of quantitative methodology for the social sciences.
 Thousand Oaks, CA: Sage.